 Most patients are scheduled for 20 twenty minute treatments over a 8-week period.
 The typical patient feels relief as fast as the first 5 to 8 treatments.
 Pre and post treatment MRIs have shown 50% reduction in the size and extent of herniations after 6 weeks of treatments.
 Clinical Studies confirm 86% of patients with disc problems reported relief with the DTS Therapy System.
 Meta analysis of actual patients in our office show a 95% rate of reduction of pain.

 According to the self-rated Owestry Pain Scale, treatment was successful in 86% of the 219 patients included in the study.
 Treatment success was defined by a reduction in pain to 0 or 1 on the pain scale.
 The perception of pain was none to occasional without any further need for medication or treatment in 188 patients.
 These patients reported complete resolution of pain, lumbar range of motion was normalized, and there was recovery of any sensory or motor loss.
 The remaining 31 patients reported significant pain and disability, despite some improvement in their overall pain and disability score.

 Is the DTS Therapy System cleared by the FDA?

 Yes, the DTS Therapy System has received Federal Drug Administration (FDA) clearance as a Class II Medical Device with 510(k) listing.

 What medical practitioners apply this treatment?

-Neurologists, neurosurgeons, orthopedists, orthopedic surgeons, rhuematologists, internists, family practitioners, chiropractors, multidisciplinary practices, and hospitals all use our treatment.
-Hundreds of doctors throughout the United States, Canada, Europe, Australia, Asia, Latin America, and South America are relieving back pain utilizing the DTS Therapy System.
+Neurologists, neurosurgeons, orthopedists, orthopedic surgeons, rhuematologists, internists, family practitioners, chiropractors, multidisciplinary practices, physical therapist, and hospitals all use this treatment.
+Thousands of doctors throughout the United States, Canada, Europe, Australia, Asia, Latin America, and South America are relieving back pain utilizing the DTS Therapy System.

 How does disc decompression on the DTS System relieve pain?